Fpolus/CryptoClustering/README.md

 ### 5. Clustering with PCA Data

 The K-Means model was initialized with the optimal k from PCA.
 The clusters were predicted and added to the PCA data.
 A scatter plot was generated using hvPlot to visualize the clusters.

-## Visualizing and Comparing Results

-Composite plots were created to compare the elbow curves and cluster results obtained from the original data and PCA.
-The impact of using fewer features for clustering was analyzed visually.

 ## Coding Conventions and Formatting